COVID Vaccine Alert: Immediate sign-ups at KC metro Sam's Clubs

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:09 a.m.
-Monday, our team of content producers have found immediate openings for multiple days this week at several Kansas City area Sam's Club locations, including in Kansas City, Independence, Raymore and St. Joseph.
+As of 6:15 a.m.
+Tuesday, our team of content producers have found immediate openings for multiple days this week at Sam's Club locations in Independence, Raymore and St. Joseph, MO.

 Click here to go to the registration page and search for the club.